Blackstock History, Family Crest & Coats of Arms

 The surname Blackstock was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Blackstock family
+Early History of the Blackstock family

 This web page shows only a small excerpt of our Blackstock research.
 Another 130 words (9 lines of text) covering the years 1517, 1524, 1549, and 1570 are included under the topic Early Blackstock History in all our PDF Extended History products and printed products wherever possible.